oreilp11/cs7ns1-project2/README.md

 - `-f / --file-path`: Path to save initial csv containing image file names from server.
 - `-i / --img-path`: Path to save images listed in the initial csv.
 - `-s / --shortname`: Shortname to use in the request sent to the server.
-- `-u / --url`: Url to the server hosting the files.
+- `-u / --url`: URL to the server hosting the files.
-- `-m / --missed-path`: (Optional) Path for temporary csv used for calculating remaining files not yet downloaded.
+- `-m / --missed-path`: _(Optional)_ Path for temporary csv used for calculating remaining files not yet downloaded.
 Defaults to the same directory as the `fetch_files.py` file.
-- `-n / --max_workers`: (Optional) Maximum number of workers for `ThreadPoolExecuter` to use for multiprocessing.
+- `-n / --max_workers`: _(Optional)_ Maximum number of workers for `ThreadPoolExecuter` to use for multiprocessing.
 Defaults to 4 due to number of cores available on Pi.

 Below is an example of how we used `fetch_files.py`:
 ```